safeer1748/safeer1748/README.md

 ###

-<p align="left">I'm a Software Engineer specializing in Frontend Development, passionate about crafting dynamic and responsive web applications.</p>
+<p align="left">A Software Engineer specializing in Frontend Development, passionate about crafting dynamic and responsive web applications.</p>

 ###